lexfo/sshimpanzee/README.md

 sudo docker build . --platform arm64 --output .
 ```

-You can edit Dockerfile to change build options
+You can edit Dockerfile to change build options.

 ## Usage